hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 access to the Mohammedan bioterrorists from the terrorist state to the north to make it a good bahānāmati agent.”
-Lootika: “As Maurvi and I had been hit by the fire trick, and you were still alive but showing symptoms, I guess it was not that hard for Vrishchika to take a shot.
+Lootika: “As Maurvi and I had been hit by the fire trick, and you were still alive but showing symptoms, I guess itwas not that hard for Vrishchika to take a shot.
 After all urgency was a key in not going the way of the lamented Prithivi Singh.”
 Somakhya: “Vrishchika, now for that mantra – you will get it from